NadzmiAmsan/Parallel-Hash-Breaker-with-Performance-Visualizer/README.md

 The Parallel Hash Breaker is a high‑performance cryptographic cracker that leverages multiprocessing, threading, and sequential models to demonstrate real‑world parallel computing concepts.
 By distributing password attempts across all available CPU cores, it transforms a standard laptop into a password‑recovery powerhouse, achieving over 3x speedup on intensive workloads while generating professional performance graphs.

 # 📁 Project Overview
-The Parallel Hash Breaker is a Python‑based tool designed to teach and demonstrate the differences between sequential, threaded, and parallel (multiprocessing) execution for CPU‑bound tasks – specifically password hashing.
+The Parallel Hash Breaker is a Python‑based tool designed to teach and demonstrate the differences between sequential, threaded, and parallel (multiprocessing) execution for CPU‑bound tasks specifically password hashing.

-Key components of this project:

-Component	Description
-Sequential cracker	Baseline – one loop, one core.
-Threaded cracker	Uses Python threads – shows Global Interpreter Lock (GIL) limitations.
-Parallel cracker	Uses multiprocessing.Pool – true parallel execution across CPU cores.
-Dictionary attack	Tries common words + mutations (capitalisation, 123, !).
-Difficulty benchmark	Lightweight test (100k very easy … 10 very hard) – runs in seconds.
-Auto‑generated graphs	Creates performance_comparison.png and scaling_plot.png using matplotlib.
-Why this project matters:
 Understanding parallelism is critical for modern cybersecurity and data processing.
 A security analyst who can parallelise log analysis, hash cracking, or pattern matching gains a decisive speed advantage.
 This project provides a hands‑on, visual, and quantitative comparison of three execution models, making abstract concepts like the GIL and process‑based parallelism tangible

 # 💻 Hardware & Environment
 Processor: Quad‑Core / Octa‑Core CPU (e.g., Intel i5‑8250U @ 1.60GHz)